jkcso/Intel-One/README.md

 - Advanced google dorks.
 - IP address of target.
 - And many more.

+## Motivation
+Implemented in my free time from mid August to mid September 2017 as part of my genuine interest in Cyber Security, especially penetration testing.
+After I played around with some Kali Linux tools, I have identified a gap in performing high quality OSINT search wholly from the command line and by a few clicks to get a browser with many tabs containing useful information.

+My short term aim is to make the life of a pentester easier by providing, constantly improving and maintaining an optimised and effective toolset with various powerful features.
+My main long term goal is to contribute to the cybersecurity progress that has yet to come in both software and hardware systems.
+A potential first step towards this direction is by offering an optimised OSINT solution by a possible combination or extension of a famous and must have existing OSINT tool with features from Eblem and also I aspire of writing or contributing into another tool that effeciently performs classification for cyber security related problems by deploying state-of-the-art Machine Learning.

 ## Disclaimer
 This tool should be used in the white hat way, however, I have no responsibility if someone will use for malicious purposes.